yabinmeng/nosqlbench-build-docs/site/content/getting_started/02_scenarios.md

 This also captures some workflow for us.
 It takes care of:

 1. Initializing your schema.
 2. Loading background data to provide a realistic scenario.
-3. Running a main phase against the background data.
+3. Running a main activity against the background data.

 How this works is explained in more depth throughout this guide.
 For now, just know that all of these details are completely open for you to change simply by modifying the workload template.

-## Discover Scenarios
+## discover Scenarios

 To get a list of built-in scenarios run: